Case Management Redesign

 A: We are so glad you want to get involved!
 Please sign up for our twice weekly OCL Email Newsletter and our ARPA Project Pulse Newsletter to keep informed of opportunities!
 You can also Email John Barry for more information.

-As a first step toward achieving the goals of Case Management Redesign, the Department partnered with HCBS Strategies and Single Entry Point agencies (SEPs), Community Centered Boards (CCBs), and other stakeholders to design the plan for implementing the Case Management Redesign (CMRD) initiative in Colorado.
+As a first step toward achieving the goals of Case Management Redesign, HCPF partnered with HCBS Strategies and Single Entry Point agencies (SEPs), Community Centered Boards (CCBs), and other stakeholders to design the plan for implementing the Case Management Redesign (CMRD) initiative in Colorado.

-In addition, the Department sent multiple surveys to all interested stakeholders to obtain feedback on the topic areas listed below.
+In addition, HCPF sent multiple surveys to all interested stakeholders to obtain feedback on the topic areas listed below.

-Based on this work, the Department identified decisions on the following topics for the future of Case Management Redesign:
+Based on this work, HCPF identified decisions on the following topics for the future of Case Management Redesign:

-Catchment Areas - Initial plan for proposed catchment area maps for the consolidated SEP and CCB regions and rationale for the proposed approach.
-View Informational Memo IM 21-055 - CMRD Policy Update: Catchment Areas - November 2021
+Defined Service Area - Initial plan for proposed defined service area maps for the consolidated SEP and CCB regions and rationale for the proposed approach.
+View Informational Memo IM 21-055 - CMRD Policy Update: Catchment Areas - November 2021 (Catchment area refers to what is now named defined service area)

-Only Willing and Qualified Provider Exception - Identify provider capacity within the proposed catchment areas and where only willing and qualified provider exceptions may need to be made.
+Only Willing and Qualified Provider Exception - Identify provider capacity within the proposed defined service areas and where only willing and qualified provider exceptions may need to be made.

 Organized Health Care Delivery System (OHCDS) - Discuss results of our research and interviews with other states around OHCDS.

-The Department will update rules and regulations pertaining to Home and Community Based Services (HCBS) waivers and non-waiver programs to come into alignment with new CMRD statute, policy, and language.
-Rule updates are required to clean up areas in existing rule and waivers that are repetitious, obsolete, or difficult to follow and understand.
+The Department of Health Care Policy and Financing (HCPF) will update rules and regulations pertaining to Home and Community Based Services (HCBS) waivers and non-waiver programs to come into alignment with new CMRD statute, policy, and language.
+Rule updates are required to clean up areas in existing rules and waivers that are repetitious, obsolete, or difficult to follow and understand.
 CMRD also implements changes to the rule structure.
 The vision behind the structure change is to make the HCBS rules easier to find, read and understand for all stakeholders.

-The Department will host a series of meetings from October 2022 through April 2023 to hear from stakeholders about rule revision topics, ask questions and receive feedback about navigating HCBS rules to help us make these rule revisions work for all HCBS stakeholders.
+HCPF will host a series of meetings from October 2022 through June 2023 to hear from stakeholders about rule revision topics, ask questions, and receive feedback about navigating HCBS rules to help us make these rule revisions work for all HCBS stakeholders.
+Rules will go into effect no later than January 1, 2024.

 View Informational Memo IM 22-039